vapor/docs/4.0/docs/fluent/model.md

 Models represent data stored in tables or collections in your database.
 Models have one or more fields that store codable values.
 All models have a unique identifier.
 Property wrappers are used to denote identifiers, fields, and relations.

 Below is an example of a simple model with one field.
 Note that models do not describe the entire database schema, such as constraints, indexes, and foreign keys.
 Schemas are defined in [migrations](migrations.md).
-Models are focused on handling the data stored in your database schemas.
+Models are focused on representing the data stored in your database schemas.

 ```swift
 final class Galaxy: Model {